 We have attempted to condense the "how to do it" material into an Expedition Handbook, which covers topics such as Surveying, Prospecting, Rigging and Rescue.
 There is also a rather embryonic section on photography, and some smaller sections that are also worth reading.
 This is still a fairly big chunk of stuff to read, so an effort has been made this year to provide a "primer" page for each section, which should be read by everyone new to expo.
 It is particularly important that you understand the aims of each activity, since a job done badly is actually worse than a job not done at all.
 This is especially true of cave survey and passage description, or, for prospecting, the recording of locations.

 To get a feel for what trips are like, it is perhaps worth dipping into one of the logbooks for recent years.
 To get an idea of what expo will be trying to achieve, there is a "mission statement" for the current year.
-And to see how much potential there is, a glance at the current Steinbrückenhöhle Question Mark list is a revelation.
+And to see how much potential there is, a glance at a recent Steinbrückenhöhle Question Mark list is a revelation.
 Leads are numbered by year, with the oldest first.
 Following links from any of these leads will get you into the relevant section of the cave description, which gives an idea of the sort of caving.

 For the ambitious, there is a complete description of Kaninchenhöhle, which absorbed almost all of CUCC's expedition effort from 1989 to 1999 and now forms the largest single component of the Schwarzmooskogel system.
-The description runs to c 90 A4 pages when printed, so is rather too much to digest in one go!
+The description runs to about 90 A4 pages when printed, so is rather too much to digest in one go!
 We recommend looking at the printed survey to get an overall idea of the cave and which parts have the most potential.
 However, as this is too big for a web page, there are now useful survey fragments incorporated throughout the main descriptions.